List of power stations in Idaho: Storage power stations

 Idaho had no utility-scale storage facilities in 2019.

-Nuclear (R&D Only)
+Nuclear (R&D only)

-Since 1951, fifty-two reactors have been built on the grounds of the Atomic Energy Commission's National Reactor Testing Station, currently the location of the U.S. Department of Energy's Idaho National Laboratory (INL).
-BORAX-III was the first nuclear reactor to supply electrical power to the U.S. grid in 1955.
-Four reactors which do not generate electricity are in operation at the site as of year 2020.
+Since 1951, 52 reactors have been built on the grounds of the Atomic Energy Commission's National Reactor Testing Station, currently the location of the U.S. Department of Energy's Idaho National Laboratory (INL).
+BORAX-III was the first nuclear reactor to supply electrical power to the U.S. grid, in 1955.
+Four reactors which do not generate electricity were in operation at the site as of 2020.